Philippine leader recalls decision to void US security pact | Law-Order

 - Philippines

-Philippine President Rodrigo Duterte reversed his termination of a key defence pact with the United States that allows large-scale combat exercises between US and Philippine forces.
+Philippine President Rodrigo Duterte has retracted a decision to end a key defence pact with the United States, allowing large-scale combat exercises between US and Philippine forces that at times have alarmed China to proceed.

-Defense Secretary Delfin Lorenzana announced Duterte's decision at a joint meeting with reporters Friday with his visiting US counterpart, Lloyd Austin, in Manila.
-Another Philippine official earlier told The Associated Press that Foreign Secretary Teodoro Locsin Jr would hand over a document to Austin about Duterte's decision to keep the Visiting Forces Agreement in a separate meeting later Friday.
+Duterte's decision was announced Friday by Defence Secretary Delfin Lorenzana in a joint news conference with visiting US counterpart Lloyd Austin in Manila.
+It was a step back from the Philippine leader's stunning vow early in his term to distance himself from Washington as he tried to rebuild frayed ties with China over territorial rifts in the South China Sea.

-“The president decided to recall or retract the termination letter for the VFA,” Lorenzana said.
-“We are back on track.”
-Austin welcomed Duterte's decision, which he said would help bolster defence relations between the longtime allies.
+“The president decided to recall or retract the termination letter for the VFA,” Lorenzana told reporters after an hour-long meeting with Austin, referring to the Visiting Forces Agreement.
+“There is no termination letter pending and we are back on track.”
+Austin thanked Duterte for the decision, which he said would further bolster the two nations' 70-year treaty alliance.

-Duterte notified the US government in February 2020 year that it intended to abrogate the 1998 agreement, which allows the entry of large numbers of American forces for joint combat training with Philippine troops and sets legal terms for their temporary stay.

-The pact's termination would have taken effect after 180 days, but Duterte has repeatedly delayed the effectivity of his decision.

-The US military presence in the region has been seen as a counterbalance to China, which has aggressively asserted claims to vast areas of the disputed South China Sea despite a 2016 international arbitration ruling that invalidated their historic basis.
+“Our countries face a range of challenges, from the climate crises to the pandemic and, as we do, a strong, resilient US-Philippine alliance will remain vital to the security, stability and prosperity of the Indo-Pacific,” Austin said.
+“A fully restored VFA will help us achieve that goal together.”
+Terminating the pact would have been a major blow to America's oldest alliance in Asia, as Washington squares with Beijing on a range of issues, including trade, human rights and China's behaviour in the South China Sea, which Beijing claims virtually in its entirety.
+The US military presence in the region is seen as a counterbalance to China, which has used force to assert claims to vast areas of the disputed South China Sea, including the construction of artificial islands equipped with airstrips and military installations.
+China has ignored a 2016 international arbitration ruling that invalidated its historic basis.
 China, the Philippines, Vietnam and three other governments have been locked in the territorial standoff for decades.
+The U.S. doesn't take sides and insists on freedom of navigation in international waters, and doesn't recognize China's claims.
+In a speech in Singapore on Tuesday, Austin said that Beijing's claim to the South China Sea “has no basis in international law” and “treads on the sovereignty of states in the region.”
+He said the U.S. supports the region's coastal states in upholding their rights under international law, and is committed to its defense treaty obligations with Japan and the Philippines.

+Duterte notified the U.S. government in February 2020 year that the Philippines intended to abrogate the 1998 agreement, which allows large numbers of American forces to join combat training with Philippine troops and sets legal terms for their temporary stay.

+The pact's termination would have taken effect after 180 days, but Duterte has repeatedly delayed the decision.
+While it was pending, the US and Philippine militaries proceeded with plans for combat and disaster-response exercises but canceled larger drills last year due to the coronavirus pandemic.

+The Balikatan exercises resumed last April but were considerably scaled down due to continuing COVID-19 outbreaks and lockdowns.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)